-Through the use of electrical nerve impulses, the small hairs are able to communicate with your auditory nerve.
+Through the use of electrical nerve impulses, the small hairs can communicate with your auditory nerve.
 The vestibulocochlear nerve, or auditory nerve, then sends a message directly to your brain.
-Your brain is able to quickly decipher the message and experience the vibrations as sound.
+Your brain can quickly decipher the message and experience the vibrations as sound.

 Causes of Hearing Loss

 Next, it’s important to understand the two main types of hearing loss, conductive and sensorineural.
 First, you have a conductive hearing loss.
 This type of loss will usually occur if you have an issue with your middle or outer ear.

 There are many medical complications that could cause you to experience conductive hearing loss.
 Causes of conductive hearing loss include but aren’t limited to: